kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

     ManagerID = 1,  -- Assign to default manager
     ModifiedDate = SYSDATETIME()
 WHERE ManagerID IS NULL
-  AND DepartmentID = 1
+  AND d.DepartmentID = 1
   AND IsActive = 1;

 -- Update with subquery conditions
 UPDATE Employees
 SET
-    BaseSalary = BaseSalary * 1.10,  -- 10% raise for high performers
+    e.BaseSalary = e.BaseSalary * 1.10,  -- 10% raise for high performers
     ModifiedDate = SYSDATETIME()
-WHERE EmployeeID IN (
+WHERE e.EmployeeID IN (
-    SELECT EmployeeID
+    SELECT e.EmployeeID
     FROM Employees e
-    INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
+    INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
     WHERE e.BaseSalary > (
         SELECT AVG(e.BaseSalary)
-        FROM Employees
+        FROM Employees e
-        WHERE DepartmentID = e.DepartmentID AND IsActive = 1
+        WHERE d.DepartmentID = e.d.DepartmentID AND IsActive = 1
     )
     AND e.IsActive = 1
 );